Can Sharks Be Kept In Home Aquariums?

 Not all sharks grow to the size of a Great White, but even small shark species need a large tank.

-Epaulette Shark: If you're planning to keep an Epaulette Shark, you're looking at a minimum tank size of 180 gallons
+Epaulette Shark (Hemiscyllium ocellatum): If you're planning to keep an Epaulette Shark, you're looking at a minimum tank size of 600 gallons/2300 litres

-Bamboo Shark: Slightly larger than the Epaulette, the Bamboo Shark will need at least 300 gallons to live comfortably.
+Bamboo Shark (Chiloscyllium plagiosum): Slightly larger than the Epaulette, the Bamboo Shark will need at least 300 gallons to live comfortably.

-The Blacktip Reef Shark is an eye-catcher, but its tank needs to be over 1,000 gallons.
+The Blacktip Reef Shark (Carcharhinus melanopterus): is an eye-catcher, but its tank needs to be 10 meters (33 feet) in width and length to give this specials ample swimming room when they reach adult size.

 Now, keeping a shark isn’t just about space.
-The larger the tank, the more filtration and oxygenation you’ll need.
+The larger the tank, the larger the filtration system (life support system) you’ll need.

 Shark Behavior and Compatibility